datsnn/vinme/README.md

-# Omeclone
+# Vinme

-Omeclone is a platform where you can chat with strangers, make new friends.
+VINME is a platform where you can chat with strangers, make new friends.
 It's fun to chat with stranger.
 We took inspiration from omegle.com and tried to build this.

 ## Screenshots